desik1998/MathWithLLMs/README.md

 3.3 How is finetuning Dataset generated?

 A. The test cases were generated keeping in mind the OpenAI Gpt3.5 4096 token limit in mind.
 A 5*5 digit multiplication can in general fit within 4096 limit but 6*6 cannot fit.
-But if 1 number is 6 digit, the other can be <= 4 digit and similarly if 1 number is 7 digit then the other can be <= 3 digit
+But if 1 number is 6 digit, the other can be <= 4 digit and similarly if 1 number is 7 digit then the other can be <= 3 digit.
+There are close to 1300 multiplication instructions created for training and 200 for validation.
+Although the training/validation set contains all the different digit multiplication possibilities within 4096 Limit, more preference is given to larger digits

 3.4 What can be done better?